The April 7 elections are still on as scheduled after several hours of uncertainty Monday, April 6.

 In the weeks prior to the election, most states with upcoming primaries postponed their elections.
 Fears about COVID-19 caused thousands of poll workers to cancel their scheduled shifts.

 Many of those poll workers, who volunteer to do tasks such as checking voter registration on Election Day, are older than 65, putting them in the high-risk category for severe infection from COVID-19, the illness caused by the coronavirus outbreak, according to the federal Centers for Disease Control and Prevention (CDC).

 Because of the shortage of poll workers, which in many areas across the state reached a critical level – some polling places have been consolidated.
-Oregon has three polling places.
+Verona has two polling places.
 Voters can find their polling place at myvote.wi.gov.

 On a press call with the Wisconsin Elections Commission on Monday, administrator Meagan Wolfe said voters would encounter some changes if they vote in person Tuesday.
 Measures taken will vary somewhat from polling site to polling site, but some might include tape indicating where people should stand for proper social distancing, hand sanitizing and new procedures for checking photo IDs.